 21. Set Aside Time Every Day to Grow Your Business

 Mike McElroy, Founder & Managing Broker, Center Coast Realty

 It’s important to set aside time every day to prospect for new clients to help grow your business.
 Sometimes new agents get too caught up in closing their current transactions that they forget to look for new clients to work with, and they’re left with nothing after those existing deals close.

 Millennials and their love for technology have influenced the real estate industry to a large extent.
 Most agents have a large number of leads flowing in from multiple online sources and contacting them is a challenge.
 Smart agents understand their customers and aren’t afraid to text their online leads.
 Text messages have a high open rate and response rate, much better than email and significantly better than calls.

 BONUS: How to Become a Successful Real Estate Agent

 “Deploying targeted real estate marketing make the best agents stand out from the crowd.
 Unfortunately, most real agents will adopt the same blanket marketing to all their inventory.
 The successful agents don’t apply the one size fits all to their marketing and will look at the property, price, location and the type buyer the real estate will attract.
 They then work on more bespoke marketing techniques that result in targeted and effective advertising, saving time and money.”

 The Bottom Line

-If you are just starting your career and want to learn even more about what it takes to be successful, see our article on the top 28 new real estate agent tips.
+If you are just starting your career and want to learn even more about what it takes to be successful, see our article on the top tips for new agents.